MHickey2/Wannabe-Healthy/README.md

 -   [tinyPNG](https://tinyjpg.com/) - for image compression.
 -   [Figma](https://www.figma.com/) - used for making the wireframes for the site.
 -   [Code Institute Python Linter](https://pep8ci.herokuapp.com/) - used to validate Python in Project.
--   [Accesibility Test](https://accessibilitytest.org/) - free accessibility testing tool
+-   [Accesibility Test](https://accessibilitytest.org/) - free accessibility testing tool.
 -   [Dr Link Checker](https://www.drlinkcheck.com/) - used in conjunction with manual testing of links.

 ### Django Packages

-* [Gunicorn](https://gunicorn.org/) - As a server for Heroku
+* [Gunicorn](https://gunicorn.org/) - As a server for Heroku.
-* [Cloudinary](https://cloudinary.com/) - Was used to host the static files and media
+* [Cloudinary](https://cloudinary.com/) - Was used to host the static files and media.
-* [Dj_database_url](https://pypi.org/project/dj-database-url/) - To parse the database URL from the environment variables in Heroku
+* [Dj_database_url](https://pypi.org/project/dj-database-url/) - To parse the database URL from the environment variables in Heroku.
-* [Psycopg2](https://pypi.org/project/psycopg2/) - As an adaptor for Python and PostgreSQL databases
+* [Psycopg2](https://pypi.org/project/psycopg2/) - As an adaptor for Python and PostgreSQL databases.
-* [Summernote](https://summernote.org/) - As a text editor for adding content
+* [Summernote](https://summernote.org/) - As a text editor for adding content to the site.
-* [Allauth](https://django-allauth.readthedocs.io/en/latest/installation.html) - For authentication, registration, account management
+* [Allauth](https://django-allauth.readthedocs.io/en/latest/installation.html) - For authentication, registration, account management.
-* [Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/) - To style the forms used in the site
+* [Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/) - To style the forms used in the site.

  <br>